The 7.3 IPR valve — Injection Pressure Regulator sensor — works together with the high pressure oil pump to "create" oil pressure.

 Pay particular attention to the direction of the tiny pin at timecode 7:56 - The small end of the pin should point toward the HPOP in reassembly.

 Technically it's called a 7.3 IPR VGT Solenoid Connector Pigtail.
-And it's a 2-prong electrical connector with a wire retaining bail to keep it affixed to the IPR connector.
+And it's a 2-prong electrical connector with a wire retaining bail to keep it secured to the IPR connector.

 EBP Sensor–7.3 Exhaust Back Pressure Sensor Location, Symptoms, and Removal